2025-ilaria/project-/sparql-queries.md

 The query confirmed that ArCo does not contain the property that we seeked.

-## Query 6️⃣: verifying the absence of the architects
+## Query 6️⃣: Verifying the absence of the architects
 To support the enrichment of the ArCo knowledge graph, we formulated a SPARQL query to investigate whether information about the **architects** of the Teatro Massimo in Palermo was already available.
 This step aimed to evaluate the coverage of the dataset regarding key contributors to the theatre’s design.

 **🔍 Query**: